eobrain/funcgo/README.md

         => "DÉPÊCHEZ-VOUS, L'ORDINATEUR!"
 ```

+#### Specifying string escapes and regular expressions
 ```go
         string.replace("Who\t\nput  all this\fwhitespace here?", /\s+/, " ")

         => "Who put all this whitespace here?"
 ```

-The last example above shows that string escapes are familiar-looking
+The example above shows that string escapes are familiar-looking to
-to most programmers.
+most programmers.
 It also introduces the syntax for _regular
 expression literals_, which are written between a pair of `/`
 characters.

+#### Concatenating strings
 ```go
         str("John", " ", "Doe")